Pilot's tip of the week

 Penny:

-This is sound advice that I pass on when teaching athletes and pilots alike.
-I tell them to picture the tiny toilet, say ‘flush it,’ and then take three slow deep breaths.
+This is sound advice that I pass along when teaching athletes and pilots alike.
+I tell them to picture the tiny toilet, say ‘Flush it,’ and then take three slow, deep breaths.
 This is the best way to recover from a mistake and move on.

 The three breaths are important because when we are flustered our breathing and heart rate increase.
 This is a stress reaction.
-This little trick helps slow down our heart rate and reduce anxiety.
+That little trick helps slow down our heart rate and reduces anxiety.

 Do you find yourself dwelling on mistakes made while flying so much it impacts safety?